eshan-sud/SLAM-Mapping/README.md

 # SLAM-Mapping
 A repo of my learning of Visual &amp; RGB-D SLAM used in 3D mapping with Raspberry Pi

+## Aim:
+Mapping of indoor environments using RGB-D SLAM algorithm on a Raspberry Pi 5 with a Microsoft Kinect v1 as a camera module and using the RGB camera data along with its depth data to create and visualise a 3D structure of the environment.

 ##